Tata chairman says interested in bidding for Air India: TV channel

 Last month the government invited bids to appoint financial and legal advisors for the sale process.

-Some companies including low-cost Indian carrier IndiGo, owned by InterGlobe Aviation (INGL.NS), ground handling company Bird Group and Turkey’s Celebi Aviation Holdings have expressed an interest in buying some of Air India’s various businesses.
+Some companies including low-cost Indian carrier IndiGo, owned by InterGlobe Aviation, ground handling company Bird Group and Turkey’s Celebi Aviation Holdings have expressed an interest in buying some of Air India’s various businesses.

 Air India, founded in 1930s by the Tata Group, is saddled with debts and a bloated cost structure.